-Three graduate degree programs are offered through the Department of Curriculum and Instruction: Master of Arts (M.A.), Master of Science in Education (M.S.Ed.) and Doctor of Education (Ed.D.).
+Four graduate degree programs are offered through the Department of Curriculum and Instruction: Master of Arts (M.A.), Master of Science in Education (M.S.Ed.)
+Doctor of Education (Ed.D.), and Doctor of Philosophy (Ph.D.).
 The Strickland Scholars Program, a specialized M.S.Ed. degree, includes initial teacher certification.